secretstartups/handbook/team/structure/working-groups/next-prioritization/index.html.md

 - [x] All groups are reviewing the dashboards and discussing it periodically (monthly) in a way where stakeholders can influence decisions.
 - [x] Development engineering managers are providing their maintenance priorities to PM
 - [x] Quality leads are providing their bug priorities to PM
-- [ ] The quad stable counterparts (PM, Development EM, Quality Engineering Manager, UX Design Manager) meet to determine which issues which will be planned for which milestone
+- [ ] The quad stable counterparts (PM, Development EM, Quality Engineering Manager, UX Design Manager) collaborate to determine which issues which will be planned for which milestone
 - [ ] Automation exists to streamline the process.
 - [ ] Handbook is updated to reflect the new process.
 - [ ] Execute on mulit-modal communication plan.